Bioconductor/GoogleGenomics/README.md

 getReadData()
 ```

-* The setup function only needs to be run once.
-After it has been called, the
+`setup` only needs to be run once.
+After it has been called, `getReadData`
-getReadData function can then be run repeatedly.
-It gets data from the API
+can then be run repeatedly.
+It fetches data from the API
 and can be used to search over any set of reads.
 You can pull up a different
-sequence position my specifying additional arguments:
+sequence position by specifying additional arguments:
 ```
-getReadData(chromosome="chr3", start="121459049", end="124")
+getReadData(chromosome="chr3", start="121458049", end="121459049")
 ```

 Or, you can use the readsetId argument to query a different readset entirely: